ajdnik/aoc21/README.md

 $ go mod tidy
 ```

-After all fo the dependencies have been installed you can proceed by executing any of the solutions like so:
+After all of the dependencies have been installed you can proceed by executing any of the solutions like so:

 ```bash
 $ go run day1/part1/task.go day1/input.txt